ErfanShm/PersiaPress-AI/README.md

 The primary goal of PersiaPress AI is to simplify and accelerate the process of generating engaging Persian blog posts for the `hooshews.com` WordPress site.
 It addresses the challenge of manually translating, adapting, and optimizing content for a Persian audience, a task that can be time-consuming and require significant effort.
 It also aims to enhance collaboration among content creators by providing a centralized platform with cloud-synchronized outputs.

 **Key Features & Functionalities (High-Level):**
 *   **AI-Powered Content Generation:** Leverages Large Language Models (LLMs) to generate a comprehensive package from English source articles.
 This includes a Persian blog post (translated and SEO-optimized), title, slug, meta description, image alt text, focus keywords, and tags.
-It also generates social media content like Instagram posts/stories and image prompts.
+It also generates social media content like Instagram posts/stories and image prompts (both artistic and realistic styles).
+*   **Advanced SEO Optimization:** Implements comprehensive SEO strategies including E-E-A-T (Experience, Expertise, Authoritativeness, Trustworthiness), semantic keyword integration, strategic keyword placement, and modern SEO best practices for high Rank Math scores.
+*   **Persian Localization:** Specialized for Iranian audience with cultural references, Persian idioms, voice search optimization, and mobile-first design considerations.
 *   **WordPress Integration:** Directly interacts with the WordPress REST API to automate the creation of draft posts.
 This includes uploading featured images and managing tags.
 *   **Dual Save & Load Capabilities:**
     *   **Local Storage:** Saves all generated content as JSON files in a local `answers/` directory.